Get in Touch

 • Scheduling recurring tasks

-• Alt-SysRq key
+• Using the Alt-SysRq key

 • Notifying all users

-• System and hardware time
+• Managing system and hardware time

-• Sound infrastructure
+• Managing the sound infrastructure

 • Disabling the screen saver